githublandau/Danbing_AI_Protocol_System_with_SLAPS_Framework/README.md

   No interpretation, abstraction, or structural drift was introduced.
   Document is sealed and snapshot-ready.
 ---
-📖 `Danbing v1.0 · Built from rhythm.
-Run by structure.
-Auditable by snapshot.
-Governed by oath.`

 ## 📘 Danbing: Natural Language-Driven AI Protocol System · Public Release v1.0